ginga/refinerycms-image-gallery/README.md

   This generate a new tab Top Gallery in Posts engine.

-  But if you wanna generate a new gallery for a engine already have a gallery, only do this:
+  But if you wanna generate a new gallery for a engine that already have a gallery, only do this:

 	rails g refinerycms_image_gallery post:bottom

   This generate a new tab Bottom gallery in Posts engine with the same attributes.

-  Note: When you run this line, automaticly generate models views and run a migrate with relationship between engine and images.
+  Note: When you run this line, automaticly generate models, views and run a migrate with relationship between engine and images.

-# Copyright

-Copyright (c) 2011 Vinicius Zago.
-See LICENSE for further details.